Kaviya0624/GermanyCalling/README.md

     - Ensure that the Maven dependencies are installed by updating the Maven project.

 * Running Tests
-     - Via testNG in IDE:
-      Right-click on the testng.xml file and select Run as testNG Suite
+     - Via testNG in IDE : Right-click on the testng.xml file and select Run as testNG Suite

-     -run.bat file
-      Double click on the run.bat file to run the project instantly
+     -run.bat file : Double click on the run.bat file to run the project instantly

-  -Via command prompt
-   Open command prompt and go to web-test directory. run mvn test
+     -Via command prompt : Open command prompt and go to web-test directory.
+     ** run mvn test**

 ## Test Results